Suicide

 Therapy

 Attending therapy on a regular basis can help you with your suicidal thoughts and behaviours.
 A psychologist can help you understand why you have suicidal thoughts, teach you coping skills, and support you through your recovery.
-Therapy can also help you develop self-awareness and healthy coping strategies, so you can identify and handle triggers better.
+Therapy can also help you develop self-awareness and healthy coping strategies that can help you better identify and handle triggers better.

 Blocking out the critics both around me and in my own head gave me the strength to reject the stigma around mental health and finally get the help I needed.